simonliuanu/PeakNote/Personas,UserStories&MVP.md

 **so that** I can review the discussion even if I joined late or missed part of it.

 **Scenario:**
 Lucy, working from a different time zone, joins the meeting 15 minutes late.
-After the meeting ends, PeakNote generates a full transcript, allowing her to catch up on everything that was discussed.
+After the meeting ends, Lucy opens PeakNote to generates a meeting minutes, allowing her to catch up on everything that was discussed and action items assigned to her.

 #### **User Story 4: Post-Meeting Summary Preview and Editing**